ebukoski/netflix-topn/README.md

 * Org and repo properites (stars, forks, etc) are assumed to be present, will error out hard if they are missing
 * Most exceptions are pushed all the way back to the stack
 * Log4J output formatting could be improved
-* Would be nice to create a [Unix-friendly Groovy script](http://groovy.codehaus.org/Running) that doesn't require Groovy on the command lin
+* Would be nice to create a [Unix-friendly Groovy script](http://groovy.codehaus.org/Running) that doesn't require Groovy on the command line

 ## Tests

-JUnit tests are provided in the file GroovyTest.groovy.
+JUnit tests are provided in the file [GroovyTest.groovy](https://github.com/ebukoski/netflix-topn/blob/master/GrootTest.groovy).
 To run the tests:

 ```
 $ groovy GrootTest